shiyuanwang11/the-evolution-of-fine-structure-constant/README.md

 ## Use FRB DM to constrain the evolution of the fine-structure constant

-* We provide the paper [Constraints on Evolutions of Fundamental Constants from Clustering of Fast Radio Burst Dispersion Measure](https://iopscience.iop.org/article/10.3847/1538-4357/adba4a), which employs the runaway dilaton model.
+* We provide the code for paper [Constraints on Evolutions of Fundamental Constants from Clustering of Fast Radio Burst Dispersion Measure](https://iopscience.iop.org/article/10.3847/1538-4357/adba4a), which employs the runaway dilaton model.
 In this model, we focus on the evolution parameter $\gamma$.

 * We consider $10^5$ and $10^7$ number of FRBs.
 However, the results show that $10^5$ FRBs can give enough constraint.